Phase 1B – Southern Tinamba Modernisation

 Have SRW considered the environmental impacts?
 This includes wildlife access, native tree removal, cultural heritage impacts, etc.

 Yes, this has been part of our design planning, which has considered an optimised pipeline alignment to minimise the impacts on the environment.
-We will discuss potential issues with individual land owners and Wellington Shire as part of our consultation process.
+We will discuss potential issues with individual land owners and obtain all the required permits for the works to proceed.

 What is the estimated water savings from the project?